 While all eight children were fathered by Abraham, three different mothers were involved to give birth to his eight children: Sarah, Hagar, and Keturah.
 Even though all three women gave birth to Abraham’s children they did not have equal status.
 Sarah was Abraham’s wife, Hagar was Sarah’s servant girl, and Keturah was Abraham’s concubine.
-The different status of the mothers deeply impacted their children’s future.
-We read in the same chapter in Genesis:
+Each respective mother’s status deeply impacted their children’s future (Genesis 25:5-6):

-“5 Abraham gave everything he owned to his son Isaac.
-6 But before he died, he gave gifts to the sons of his concubines and sent them off to a land in the east, away from Isaac.”
+“Abraham gave everything he owned to his son Isaac.
+But before he died, he gave gifts to the sons of his concubines and sent them off to a land in the east, away from Isaac.”

-On the evening of the first Passover ever God gave the following instructions to Israel (Exodus 13:1-2): “Then the Lord said to Moses, ‘Dedicate to me every firstborn among the Israelites.
-The first offspring to be born, of both humans and animals, belongs to me.’”
-Firstborn livestock was to be sacrificed.
-Firstborn humans were to be redeemed.
-So the striking difference between Egypt and Israel on that fateful night is the dedication of their firstborn – or lack thereof!
-While the people of Israel willingly sacrificed a portion of their livestock and applied the blood on their door-frames to save the lives of their children, the Egyptians lost all of their firstborn – children and livestock alike.
+Firstborn livestock was to be sacrificed to redeem their firstborn children.
+The difference between Egypt and Israel on that fateful night is the dedication of their firstborn – or lack thereof.
+While the people of Israel saved their children by sacrificing lambs and applying its blood to their door frames the Egyptians lost all of their firstborn – children and livestock alike.

 Dedicating the firstborn is one of the many ways our heavenly Father honors His Son.
-Centuries later Paul wrote in his letter to the Romans that Jesus is the firstborn elder brother of many brothers and sisters to come (Romans 8:29):
+Centuries later, Paul wrote in his letter to the Romans that Jesus is the firstborn elder brother of many brothers and sisters to come (Romans 8:29):

 Surviving that fateful night prior to Israel’s exodus established a sacred role for the firstborn: